mwpowellhtx/KP-Liberation/Missionframework/modules/0440_logistics/README.md

     , _rebateValue // percentage of expected rebate upon recycle, range: [0, 1]
 ];

-// As aligned to the '_transportValues' themselves _transportRebateValues = [
+// As aligned to the '_convoy' themselves _transportRebateValues = [
     _transportRebateValue
     , ...